Tenari/non-fiction/proof-against-contraception.md

 16. Church doctrinal change on the issue is correlated with the availability of contraception.
 17. Therefore, unless the correlation is random or spurious, it is more likely that _contraception is immoral_, than that it is moral.

+#### Proof from purpose of government

+1. The purpose of government is to restrain the evil desires of its citizens via the promise of punishment.
+2. The current laws and culture defining the Sexual Marketplace (SMP) allow the evil desires of the participants free reign.
+3. Making contraception illegal to produce or sell would severely restrict the free reign of the evil sexual desires of the participants in the SMP.
+4. Thus making contracpetion illegal will restrain the evil desires of the citizens.
+5. Thus government should make contraception illegal, if it is to fulfill its purpose.
+6. But whatever the government should restrain is evil, by definition.
+7. Thus _contraception is evil._

 ** **